Book Online With:

 More foods to include are:

-If you can place an emphasis on any meal, place it on breakfast!
+If you can emphasize any meal, place it on breakfast!
 In the morning, blood sugars tend to be at a higher level.
 Eating a small and healthy breakfast within an hour of waking up will be beneficial in combating that spike.
-Avoid breakfasts like instant cereals, large quantities of fruit or milk, and look to include non-starchy vegetables, eggs, whole wheat bread, or and/or mixed berries.
+Avoid breakfasts like instant cereals, and large quantities of fruit or milk, and look to include non-starchy vegetables, eggs, whole wheat bread, and/or mixed berries.

 Don’t Forget To Relax!